-- Amendment You have the right to request an amendment of information we maintain about you if you believe that the information is wrong or incomplete.
-We may deny your request if we did not create the information, we do not maintain the information, or the information is correct and complete.
-If we deny your request, we will give you a written explanation of the denial. - Disclosure You have the right to receive a listing of instances in which we or our business associates have disclosed your information.
-This does not apply to treatment, payment, health plan operations, and certain other activities.
-We maintain this information and make it available to you for six years.
-If you request this list more than once in a 12-month period, we may charge you a reasonable, cost-based fee. - Notice You have the right to request and receive a written copy of this notice any. - Restriction You have the right to ask to limit how your information is used or disclosed.
-We are not required to agree to the limit, but if we do, we will abide by our agreement.
-You also have the right to agree to or terminate a previously submitted limitation.
+- Disclosure You have the right to receive a listing of instances in which we or our business associates have disclosed your information for purposes other than treatment, payment, health plan operations, and certain other activities.
+We maintain this information and make it available to you for a period of six years at your request.
+If you request this list more than once in a 12-month period, we may charge you a reasonable, cost-based fee for responding to these additional requests. - Notice You have the right to receive a written copy of this notice any time you request. - Restriction You have the right to ask to restrict uses or disclosures of your information.
+We are not required to agree to these restrictions, but if we do, we will abide by our agreement.
+You also have the right to agree to or terminate a previously submitted restriction.